Developer: Respawn Entertainment

 You play as Pilot Jack Cooper who was part of a squad tasked with finding a super weapon called the Ark that a warring faction planned to use on a human-colonized planet called Typhon.
 You gain control of a Titan (you normally shouldn’t as you’re just a rifleman) called BT, and you storm off to save the day.
-It sounds like a typical Call of Duty style story, but it’s a bit more than that and actually has some heart and soul.
+It sounds like a typical Call of Duty-style story, but it’s a bit more than that and actually has some heart and soul.

 BT and Jack are a great pair as they banter back and forth with each other.
 Jack is sarcastic and BT has a sterile robotic sense of humor.
 It kind of reminds me of Data from Star Trek: The Next Generation.
 The best part of the campaign is the level design.
-Each level is completely different and incorporates the Pilot abilities such as jetpacking, wall running.
-One level is comprised entirely of a fabrication factory and with walls and pieces of still moving around, it gives Jack the ability to wall run and maneuvers his way around the facility, unlike most other shooters.
+Each level is completely different and incorporates the Pilot’s abilities such as jetpacking, and wall running.
+One level is comprised entirely of a fabrication factory and with walls and pieces still moving around, it gives Jack the ability to wall run and maneuver his way around the facility, unlike most other shooters.
 My favorite level was when Jack got ahold of a time-altering device and had to recon a facility for information on the Ark.
 At the press of a button, I could jump back in time to create new ways to get through the level, but this included enemies in that time period as well.
 It was awesome wall running and switching back in time to latch onto a wall that was present then.
 Very cool stuff.

 The shooting in Titanfall 2 is satisfying with awesome weapons and various grenade types.
 The shooting was punchy with heads popping and limbs flying off.
 The action was intense and going from ground to the Titan kept things fresh and the entire campaign felt solid and entertaining.
 The boss fights were fun as well as each one was weaker against certain Titan loadouts which required strategy, usually not seen in shooters today.